idelamaza/idelamaza.github.io/_posts/2019-30-08-productivity.md

 layout: single
 title: "Productivity"
 date: 2018-08-30
-categories: "Data Science"
+categories: [Data Science]
-excerpt: "A post"
+excerpt: "The golden ratio of productivity"
 ---

 A variety of common markup showing how the theme styles them.